oceanprotocol/docs/building-with-ocean/compute-to-data/user-defined-parameters.md

 ### Publish a dataset that uses custom parameters

-The dataset publisher can support these parameters to allow filtering, querying on the published dataset.
+The dataset publisher can support these parameters to allow filtering or querying of the published dataset.
 The additional parameters that facilitate this are called `User defined parameters`.
 The Provider combines the original asset URL and the entered parameter values into a new URL and then streams the response from the modified URL back to the buyer.

 #### Use case for user defined parameters